AllisonTriage/objective-c-styleguide/README.md

   * an if statement
   * a block
   * before a method
-  * a new group of functionaly within a method, however, if a method has disctinct groups of separate functionality, it should probably be broken apart into new methods.
+  * a new group of functionality within a method, however, if a method has disctinct groups of separate functionality, it should probably be broken apart into new methods.

 * `@synthesize` and `@dynamic` should each be declared on new lines in the implementation.